 Modular (to have the choice of using different approaches, different links to different models i.e. hydro-economics, agricultural model)

-At the same time keeping our links, work groups within the multi-model group (WaterGAP, PCRGLOB, H08, ISI-MIP)
+At the same time we keep our basic working framework within the multi-model group (WaterGAP, PCR-GLOB, H08, ISI-MIP) in order to produce an ensemble run and associated uncertainty in the model estimates.
+It is also important to keep the diversity of different approaches.
+We don’t want to make the same model for all.

 What we need: